 Wet the entire floor with a hose and scrub back and forth with an electric floor scrubber using a brush attachment or coarse scrubbing pad.
 Pour cleaner or degreaser onto the floor as you go.

 When the floor is clean, use the wet vacuum to clean up the leftover water and degreaser.
 Allow the floor to dry completely before filling cracks and applying the first coat of epoxy the following day.
 The first coat must dry thoroughly before applying a second coat on day three of the project.

 Here’s another option: hire a pro for your flooring job

 Some of you may not be DIY’ers.
 A floor resurfacing project may be beyond your level of experience and outside your comfort zone, or perhaps you simply lack the time or the will to do this type of work yourself.

 This is what professionals are for!
-Garage Living has an advanced proprietary floor coating process that includes using state-of-the-art equipment for our coating applications.
+Garage Living has an advanced proprietary floor coating process that involves using state-of-the-art equipment for our coating applications.